sollambert/cloud-quest/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.

-_For more examples, please refer to the help pages on the CloudQuest website.
-[CloudQuest](https://cloud-quest.heroku.com)_
+_For game-creator examples, please refer to the help pages on the CloudQuest website.
+[CloudQuest](https://cloudquest.heroku.com)_

 <p align="right">(<a href="#readme-top">back to top</a>)</p>